addisoncrump/Vitsy/README.md

     - Push the current stack to an object referenced by the following character and remove it from the program stack.
 This will not override commands.
     - Once the aforementioned character is in the instruction pointer again, it will push the object's stack to the program stack.
     - Any character that is instantiated will draw the program's stack again if it has no object stack.'
+ - classmethod: k
+    - Pop the top two items of the stack.
+Using the second-to-top item, get the index of the 'use' declaration and load that class.
+Then execute the top item line of code.
+ - super: K
+    - Do the current line of code of the superclass (as defined in the 'ext' declaration).
  - file: \`
     - Pop the entire current stack as a string and open the file with that string name, pushing its contents to the stack.
  - changedir: |